zrythm/zrythm/doc/user/editing/edit-tools.rst

 Holding down :kbd:`Shift` while doing this will bypass snapping.

-Edit Mode
+Edit Tool
 ~~~~~~~~~
-This mode is used to quickly create or delete objects.
+This tool is used to quickly create or delete objects.
-While you can still create objects in Select mode by
+While you can still create objects using the Select tool by
-double clicking and dragging, in Edit mode this is
+double clicking and dragging, with the Edit tool this is
 accomplished by single clicking and dragging, which is
 more efficient when creating a large number of objects.